-- Interpretation services were available for patients who did not use English as a first language.
-We saw notices in the reception areas, written in languages other than English, informing patient's translation service were available.
-Patients were also told about multi-lingual staff that might be able to support them. - Staff communicated with patients in a way that they could understand and communication aids and easy read materials were available. - Staff helped patients and their carers find further information and access community and advocacy services.
-They helped them ask questions about their care and treatment.
+- Interpretation services could be made available for patients who did not use English as a first language.
+Staff spoke a variety of languages.
+Patients were told about multi-lingual staff that might be able to support them. - Staff communicated with patients in a way that they could understand, and communication aids were available.

 The practice gave patients clear information to help them make informed choices about their treatment.
-Patients confirmed that staff listened to them, did not rush them and discussed options for treatment with them.
-A dentist described the conversations they had with patients to satisfy themselves they understood their treatment options.
+Patients confirmed that staff listened to them, did not rush them and discussed options for treatment in detail with them.
+The dentists described the conversations they had with patients to satisfy themselves they understood their treatment options.